 Dean Richardson’s Methods & Models of Counselling.

-Dean’s core model of therapy is psychodynamic (for individuals) and systemic/psychodynamic (for couples), integrating aspects of other therapies (Cognitive/Behavioural Approach, Gestalt etc.) as appropriate under the BACP’s Ethical Framework.
+Dean’s core model of therapy is psychodynamic (for individuals) and systemic/psychodynamic (for couples), integrating aspects of other therapies (Cognitive/Behavioural Approach, Gestalt etc.).

 This, perhaps, doesn’t have to mean very much to you, as many people try working with Dean for a single session to decide if his approach to counselling is right for them.
 For others, understanding Dean’s therapy models helps to make a decision …